Industry Knowledge

 What is a sample MSIC and why would I need one?

-View More
+View more

-ClientView and most issuing bodies do not produce sample cards for operational use
+ClientView and most issuing bodies do not produce sample cards for operational use.

 Details

-• They are strictly for demonstrations within internal systems or training sessions; they cannot be presented at security points because they are not recognised under the Regulations ' 2.2.2 of ClientView Plan?
+• They cannot be presented at security points because they are not recognised under the Regulations (see section 2.2.2 of the ClientView Plan).

 Do volunteer marine rescue workers need MSICs?